bahasa-kita/api-version2-docs/docs/Auth-API.md

-# AUTH API DOCUMENTATION
+# AUTHORIZATION APIs
-Auth API Documentation is instructions fo creating an user authorization that will be used to take advantage of all bahasakita services.
+The "Authorization APIs documentation" is instructions for create an user authorization, that will be used to take advantage of All Bahasakita services.

 ## **Table of Contents**
   - [General API Information](##general-api-information)